Program Performance (Part 2)

 Question: Why do we get to treat append as something that runs in constant time?
 Does it necessarily do so?
 Might there be different ways that append works, which have different worst-case runtimes?

 You’ve noticed already that the data structures you use can influence the runtime of your program.
 In fact, soon we’ll talk about the difference between Pyret lists and Python lists.
 If append were implemented with a Pyret list, it would be worst-case linear, rather than constant.
+This is why we saw what we did last time, between distinct via a list and distinct via a set.

 Next time we’ll talk about how sets and dictionaries make this kind of fast lookup possible, and whether there are any limitations.
 (There are limitations.)
 For now, think of big-O notation as a way to quickly capture how different tools (like data structures or algorithms) scale for different purposes.
 If you have the option to use something in $O(n)$ instead of something in $O(n^2)$, and there are no other factors involved, you should pick the better-scaling option.